guicho271828/pddl.loop-planner/README.markdown

     Jonathan Amsterdam's iterator/gatherer/accumulator facility
 + ALEXANDRIA by ** :
     Alexandria is a collection of portable public domain utilities.
++ OSICAT by *Nikodemus Siivola <nikodemus@random-state.net>* :
+    A lightweight operating system interface
++ INFERIOR-SHELL by ** :
+    spawn local or remote processes and shell pipes

 ## Installation